hth313/ladybug/doc/differences.rst

 The reason that it is not always done, is that the HP-41 at any time can perform floating point operations, and keeping the stack properly masked would be a quite elaborate task that would get in the way with the ability to keep floating point values around.
 The HP-16C has an easier task here, as it has a more strict separation between floating point mode and integer mode.

-The Programmer module will mask numbers when they are used as input to operations, not because they are laying around somewhere.
+The Programmer's module will mask numbers when they are used as input to operations, not because they are laying around somewhere.

 .. index:: postfix operands, operands